ephraimduncan/awesome-developer-dictionary/README.md

 - **binary operator**: an operator that takes two arguments.
 - **boolean**: a data type that has one of two possible values (usually denoted true and false).
 - **branch**: a parallel world where you can create commit without introducing bugs into production code.
+- **bug**: an error in the source code that causes a program to produce unexpected results.

 ## C

 - **callback**: a function that is passed as an argument to another and is expected to execute at a given time.
 - **class**: a defined structure to create an object in an object-oriented programming language.
 - **CLI (Command Line Interface)**: the terminal version of an application.
+- **client**: a piece of computer hardware or software that accesses a service made available by a server.
 - **closure**: a persistent scope which holds on to local variables even after the code execution has moved out of that block.
 - **compiler**: a program that translates computer code written in one programming language into another language.
 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_